MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Remove-VMGpuPartitionAdapter.md

 Remove-VMGpuPartitionAdapter -VM $testvm -AdapterId $GPUpartiton[0].id
 ```

-Remove a specific partition in a VM
+Remove a specific partition in a VM.

 ## PARAMETERS

 ### -AdapterId
-A VM's GPU partition identification number used to remove a GPU from a VM.
+This is a  VM's GPU partition identification number used to remove a GPU from a VM.

 ```yaml
 Type: String